SamueleSoraggi/HMMploidy/README.md

 Initial estimates for alpha and beta to be fed into `hiddenMarkovPloidyShell.R` can be calculated by using `Fitting_dist_contig.py`.

-Currently this is performed by running the script with a list of the input files and the number of samples in each (at current the number of samples must be the same for all files but this will be changed)
+Currently this is performed by running the script with a list of the input files and the maximum number of samples within any of the files

+### Options
+Along with the input file and maximum number of samples the following options are available:
+* `--num_dist [-d]`: Set the number of distributions in the mixture distribtion fitted to the samples.
+Note not all samples may be able to support higher numbers of distributions and when they can't be fitted the highest supported will be taken instead.
+Takes integer values 0-5, default = 0 where 0 means number is not fixed and most likely number is choosen for each sample
+* `--filter [-f]`: Comma seperated values for the upper lower and upper bound for filtering the depths of data.
+Default = `0,1` where each value is between 0 and 1 and lower bound must be less than upper bound.

 #### Output